jwe4ec/fy7e6/README.md

 ## TODOs

+- Update code to reflect manual changes to tables and figures in text (see `TASKS.docx`)
 - Remove `results.RData` files for "a1" models based on 500 bs samples and "a2" models based on 20,000 iterations after `trim_results()`, which created `results_trim.RData` files for these models in Script 14

 ### Hold